Iron Age Timeline

 Reed-Elsevier purchases all of the former Chilton magazines from Walt Disney Company, which had bought Capital Cities/ABC the previous year.

-Cahners Business Information, a subsidiary of Reed Elsevier, sells its metals properties, including New Steel, Scrap Price Bulletin, American Metal Market and Metal Center News to United Kingdom-based Metal Bulletin plc, which soon after ceased publication of New Steel.
+Cahners Business Information, a subsidiary of Reed Elsevier, sells its metals properties, including New Steel, Fastmarkets SPB, American Metal Market and Metal Center News to United Kingdom-based Metal Bulletin plc, which soon after ceased publication of New Steel.

-Metal Bulletin PLC and its sister publications Scrap Price Bulletin, American Metal Market, and Metal Bulletin are acquired by Euromoney Institutional Investor.
+Metal Bulletin PLC and its sister publications Fastmarkets SPB, American Metal Market, and Metal Bulletin are acquired by Euromoney Institutional Investor.